SimpleDataLabsInc/prophecy-docs/docs/low-code-jobs/airflow/setup/mwaa.md

 Since we’re setting up a Fabric connected to MWAA Airflow, choose **Airflow** as the **(1) Provider Type** and **MWAA** as the **(2) Provider**.

-Once you selectMWAA, you will start seeing fields for credentials.
+Once you select MWAA, you will start seeing fields for credentials.
 MWAA Fabric offers two types of authentication.

 ### MWAA Access key auth